Haiphong

-Haiphong or Hai Phong (Hải Phòng, /vi/) is the third-largest city in Vietnam and is the principal port city of the Red River Delta.
-The municipality has an area of 1526.52 km2.
-The city includes Bạch Long Vĩ and Cát Hải islands in the Gulf of Tonkin.
-It has a population of 2,130,898 in 2023.
-The city's economy has strength in manufacturing, as evidenced by large industrial parks and numerous smaller traditional handicraft villages.
-Historically, Haiphong was the first place in Vietnam and Mainland Southeast Asia to get electricity.
+Haiphong or Hai Phong (Hải Phòng, /vi/) is the third-largest city in Vietnam, with an area of 3194.72 km2.
+It includes Bạch Long Vĩ and Cát Bà islands in the Gulf of Tonkin.
+Haiphong has a population of 4,664,124 in 2025.
+Haiphong holds the historical distinction of being the first city in both Vietnam and Mainland Southeast Asia to be electrified.